 In C language we used printf and scanf functions for input/output.
 In C++ we can also use them.
 But C++ introduces abstraction that's called streams.
-Stream is just a sequence of bytes.
-It can move data into our program (from keyboard, file, network, variable) or out of the program (console, file, network)
+A stream is just a sequence of bytes.
+It can move data into our program (from a keyboard, file, network, variable) or out of the program (console, file, network)

-Streams doesn't depend on device, they are sequential and they work with characters.
-From keyboard we get characters one by one, in console we print from top to bottom, character by character.
-As for files, text editors allow to work in any part of file, but internally any file is just a sequence of bytes.
-We only interested in text files by now, so for us any file is just a sequence of characters.
+Streams doesn't depend on the device, they are sequential and they work with characters.
+From the keyboard, we get characters one by one, in the console we print from top to bottom, character by character.
+As for files, text editors allow to work in any part of the file, but internally any file is just a sequence of bytes.
+We only interested in text files by now, so for us, any file is just a sequence of characters.
 With C++ streams we can write to files and read from files.

-Also we can use streams to receive and send data through network or between different programs, but for now we only discuss keyboard, console and files.
+Also we can use streams to receive and send data through the network or between different programs, but for now, we only discuss keyboard, console, and files.